UltiHash/core/doc/installation.md

 Unpack the tarball and navigate to the folder `UH-closed-beta-<yyyymmdd>/`.
 Once inside that directory, follow the instructions below that apply to your operating system.

+After installing, you are ready to start using UltiHash via the CLI or the SDK.
+Please refer to those sections in the current documentation.

 ## Ubuntu 22.04

  - Install ansible: